oyname/OYNAME.github.io/API_REFERENZ.md

-# OYNAME ENGINE API REFERENCE
+# KROM ENGINE API REFERENCE

-This reference describes how to use the OYNAME Engine API.
+This reference describes how to use the KROM ENGINE API.

 The focus is on the direct engine path:
 - engine initialization